 Medication aides assist with medication administration — typically in long-term care or assisted living — under nurse supervision.

 Collaboration involves nurses, residents, families, and pharmacy staff.
-What's harder than expected is the precision required — medication errors have real consequences.
+What's harder than expected is the precision required — medication errors have real consequences, and the temptation to cut corners during busy passes is real but the discipline to follow protocol matters.

 Where this role sits in the broader career landscape — and where it can take you.